ShahJabir/ferrari-clone/README.md

 **Cloning the Repository**

-From your command line, first clone Simplefolio:
+From your command line, first clone this repo:

 ```bash
 $ git clone https://github.com/ShahJabir/ferrari-clone